Elon Musk's 'Master Plan' for Tesla fails to charge up investors

-March 2 (Reuters) - Tesla Inc's TSLA.O shares fell 6% premarket on Thursday, after Chief Executive Elon Musk and team's four-hour presentation failed to impress investors waiting for an affordable electric vehicle and a plan with a concrete timeline.
+March 2 (Reuters) - Tesla Inc's TSLA.O shares fell about 7% on Thursday, after Chief Executive Elon Musk and team's four-hour presentation failed to impress investors looking out for an announcement on an affordable electric car and a plan with a concrete timeline.

 Musk and more than a dozen executives laid out fresh plans to cut assembly costs by half, invest in a new plant in Mexico and discussed the company's innovation in managing its operations at its investor day on Wednesday.